neherlab/pangraph/docs/docs/tutorial/tutorial_1.md

 ![img](./../assets/t1_blocks.png)

-Once genome have been partitioned into separate blocks, each genome can be represented as a **path** through the blocks.
-More in details, a path is encoded as a list of oriented block occurrences, i.e. **nodes**.
+Once genome have been partitioned into separate blocks, each genome can be represented as a walk through the blocks, named a **path**.

 ![img](./../assets/t1_paths.png)

+More specifically, a path is encoded as a list of oriented block occurrences, i.e. **nodes**.
+This preserves information on the strandedness of each segment, and on the mutations in each genome, and makes our representation **lossless**: we can reconstruct the original genomes exactly from the pangraph.

 ## Requirements